drewmarin/AWSSCD02/logging.md

 - Trails can be one region or all regions
 - global services can sometimes only send their events to us-east-1
 - Data events not enabled by default
-- Can put data into s3 or cloudwatch logs
+- Can put data into s3 or cloudwatch logs, the s3 bucket can be cross account if needed however requester pays must be off
 - s3 must be enabled on trails

 ## AWS Macie